nearform/openapi-transformer-toolkit/README.md

 ##### Options

 ```
 -i, --input <string>        Path to the JSON schemas folder
 -o, --output <string>       Path to the folder where to output the TS files
 -c, --config <string>       Path to the JSON/JS config file
--h, --help                         display help for command
+-h, --help                  Display help for command
 ```

 See [Additional Configuration](#additional-configuration) for the `-c, --config` option.